Okay, not Flying But…

 100 years ago

 I was poking around the Niantic section of East Lyme one fine day and stopped to check out a sign which noted the highlights of the Niantic River Estuary Canoe/Kayak Trail.
 I can’t wait to do this paddle someday, especially as they highlighted a bunch of “historic points of interest” along the way.

-Where today’s Route 1 bridges over the estuary’s northern tip, there used to be a Golden Spur Amusement Park (1905-1924).
+Where today’s Route 1 bridges over the estuary’s northern tip, there used to be the Golden Spur Amusement Park (1905-1924).
 And that park apparently featured none other than J.W.
 Gorman’s diving horses!

 Wow.
 That sounds nuts.
 The sign also helpfully noted that I could see pictures of this nonsense over at Tri-Town Foods on Route 161.
 Since I was headed that way for some clam chowder at the Flanders Fish Market, I decided to go find these pictures.

 Boom.
 They’re there.
 I even took a picture.